nigelhorne/NJH-Snippets/lib/NJH/Snippets/README.md

 Copyright 2015-2024 Nigel Horne.

-This program is released under the following licence: GPL2
+This program is released under the following licence: GPL2.
+Usage is subject to licence terms.
+The licence terms of this software are as follows:
+Personal single user, single computer use: GPL2
+All other users (for example Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at the above e-mail.